Flyinghappypuppy/CarND-LaneLines-P1/writeup_template.md

 		<img src="https://github.com/timeperceptron/Lane-Detection-CarND-P1/blob/master/demo_gifs/draw_line/filter.gif" width="600" >

-	3. To smoothen the line draw, I used a weighted average of the parameters of the current line and that of the last N lines.
+	3. To smoothen the line draw, I used a weighted average of the parameters of the current line and that of the last 'N' lines.
 When frames didnt have a line, used the mean of last 'N' lines' parameters as a substitute.

 		No Smoothening: